Slaw Recipes if Learning How to Make Salads Might be Called Cabbage Salad Recipe

 Combine the sugar, flour, salt, pepper and stir into the drippings.

-Gradually add the vinegar and cook slowly and stirring until thickened.
+Gradually add the vinegar and water; cook slowly stirring until thickened.

 Add the bacon to the sauce and heat; pour over cabbage and toss to coat.